saif61169/AI-Based-Career-Predictor/README.md

 - Provides a 1-line explanation for each prediction

 ## Installation
-- Add your authentication key from HuggingFace in the code to access the Gemma LLM before running the code.
+- Add your authentication key from HuggingFace in the code to access the LLM before running the code.
 ```bash
 pip install -r requirements.txt
 streamlit run app.py